Best USB Microphone for Vocals & Musical Instruments - 2023

 - Power Requirements: 5V USB

-- Applications: Recording vocals/singing, podcasting and voice-overs,
+- Applications: Best used for recording vocals/singing, podcasting and voice-over.

 Compatibility

-The AT2020USB+ is definitely among the best USB mics, especially for vocal recordings.
-It can also be considered a USB studio microphone for those on a budget.
-As a USB condenser mic, it offers an excellent balance between brightness and detail, making it a great pick for vocals and instruments.
-It's one of the best USB mics for vocals available, and its relation to the XLR AT2020 makes it an even more attractive option.
+As a USB condenser mic, The AT2020 offers an excellent balance between brightness and detail, making it a great pick for vocals and instruments.
+It’s one of the best USB mics for vocals available, and its relation to the XLR AT2020 makes it an even more attractive option.

 - Type: Condenser